 Our fourth moment is really several moments stitched together.
 In a standard service, we read several items from the Bible, and then a preacher delivers a sermon inspired by something in one of the readings.
 Rather than giving the sermon its own moment, we weave it together with the readings because the two shouldn't be separated.

-We call the readings "The Word of the Lord," and we hope to hear a message that is a word from the Lord.
-Faithful preaching is a mysterious mixture of study, prayer, listening, and proclaiming, all wrapped in trust that the Holy Spirit is present in the spoken word so that the lowly words of the preacher might be elevated into lofty inspiration from God.
+At the end of two of the four readings, we say, "Hear what the Spirit is saying to God's people."
+In other words, scripture is not a collection of dusty scrolls from thousands of years ago.
+It is a living text the Holy Spirit animates anew each time we listen.
+Faithful preaching helps us recognize this animation through a mysterious mixture of study, prayer, listening, and proclaiming, all wrapped in trust that the Holy Spirit is present in the spoken word.

-But let's back up a step and look at the readings.
 In a typical service, we read a lesson from the Hebrew Scriptures (often called the "Old" Testament), a portion of one of 150 psalms (which were basically the hymnal to the ancient Hebrews), a lesson from the New Testament (usually part of a letter written to a church or a person), and a lesson from one of the four accounts of the Gospel.
 We bring the Gospel into the midst of the people as an example for what the Gospel calls us to do; that is, to bring the Good News (which is what "Gospel" means) out into the world through our proclamation, our service, and our love.

 The sermon follows the readings not only because its purpose is to elucidate them, but also because the sermon shows that the Word of God is still alive.
 The sermon takes the passages from the Bible, which have been set for nearly 2,000 years, and shows what happens when the Holy Spirit encounters us through the text.
 In each sermon, the Holy Spirit breathes new life, new interpretation, and new interactions between us and the Word.
-Every sermon, therefore, is a life-giving engagement with God's Word.

-Thus, our fourth moment is about meeting God in the ancient text, which is just as alive now as it was 2,000 years ago.
+Our fourth moment is about meeting God in the ancient text, which is just as alive now as it was 2,000 years ago.
 Because it is alive, it can seep into our beings and dwell within us, animating us to be God's messengers to a world sorely in need of good news.